TABLE OF CONTENTS

 Credit card processing for accounting is extremely vital for those working in the industry.
 Whether you are the owner of an accounting firm, an auditor, or an accountant yourself, providing clients with multiple methods of payment is essential.
 Clients these days expect to not only be able to use their credit or debit card but alternative payment methods as well.

 When you accept credit and debit card payments, you may also attract more clients who cannot find online accounting services elsewhere.
 Standing out among your online competition can help attract new clients while also establishing yourself as an authoritative accounting source.
 The more features you provide to your clients, the easier it is to retain them even as other competition arises.

 Offering a secure online payment gateway for your users is a way to gain the trust of shoppers as you establish your business.
 With the rise of data breaches and corporate hacks, security is a top priority for any online business today.
 Even if you are only working with individuals, you run the risk of ruining your business if you mishandle consumer information online.
-Any time you handle personal information of individuals, ensure that their protection is your first priority.
+Any time you handle the personal information of individuals, ensure that their protection is your first priority.
 Utilizing a secure merchant account for accounting will allow you to use a safe gateway and ensure protection.